Elite/Pro Athlete Application

 Is there a "house mom" on the premises?

-No. Homestretch 2.0 will not have a “chief resident” or “house mom.”
-The athletes we select to receive the housing grant are responsible for their own actions.
+No. Homestretch 2.0 does not have a “chief resident” or “house mom.”
+The athletes we select to receive the housing grant are responsible for their own actions and are subject to follow the rules from their rental’s landlord.

 I do/don’t have a car.
 How does that work?